The effect of neuromuscular electrical stimulation on the human skeletal muscle transcriptome

 Abstract

-Aim: The influence on acute skeletal muscle transcriptomics of neuromuscular electrical stimulation (NMES), as compared to established exercises, is poorly understood.
-We aimed to investigate the effects on global mRNA expression in the quadriceps muscle early after a single NMES-session, compared to the effects of voluntary knee extension exercise (EX), and to explore the discomfort level.
+The influence on acute skeletal muscle transcriptomics of neuromuscular electrical stimulation (NMES), as compared to established exercises, is poorly understood.
+We aimed to investigate the effects on global mRNA expression in the quadriceps muscle early after a single NMES session, compared to the effects of voluntary knee extension exercise (EX), and to explore the discomfort level.

 Login